milos-aleksic/Docs/docs/ZOOaksubs/level_syncing.md

 All of them are complaining about missing or bad formated sync data.
 Be sure the appropiate field exist (step 1), is assigned in the ZOOaksubs Layout (step 2) and is populated in the Item.

-## 4. Display Level and checkout button
+## Step 4.
+Display Level and checkout button

 Usually you would display the Level (the synced Item) assigning the Elements to the *Teaser* and *Full* layouts positions but you will miss a Checkout button.
 There's where the *Aksubs Level Sync* is used again.
 Assign it to any position and choose it's *Default* layout.
 It will render a checkout button that will redirect to Akeeba Subscription checkout process for the specific synced Level.